IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/George_Bernard_Shaw" target="_blank">George Bernard Shaw</a>

->“However statistically improbable the entity you seek to explain by invoking a designer, the designer himself has got to be at least as improbable.
-God is the [Ultimate Boeing 747](https://en.wikipedia.org/wiki/Ultimate_Boeing_747_gambit).”

->“The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”

-― <a href="https://en.wikipedia.org/wiki/Richard_Dawkins" target="_blank">Richard Dawkins</a>

 >“If there is a God, atheism must strike Him as less of an insult than religion.”

 ― <a href="https://en.wikipedia.org/wiki/Edmond_de_Goncourt" target="_blank">Edmond de Goncourt</a>

+>“Clarke's three laws:<br>
+> 1.When a distinguished but elderly scientist states that something is possible, he is almost certainly right.
+When he states that something is impossible, he is very probably wrong.<br>
+>2.The only way of discovering the limits of the possible is to venture a little way past them into the impossible.<br>
+>3.Any sufficiently advanced technology is indistinguishable from magic.<br>
+>As three laws were good enough for Newton, I have modestly decided to stop there”

+>“The greatest tragedy in mankind's entire history may be the hijacking of morality by religion.”

+>“Science can destroy religion by ignoring it as well as by disproving its tenets.
+No one ever demonstrated, so far as I am aware, the non-existence of Zeus or Thor — but they have few followers now.”

+>“The rash assertion that 'God made man in His own image' is ticking like a time bomb at the foundation of many faiths, and as the hierarchy of the universe is disclosed to us, we may have to recognize this chilling truth: if there are any gods whose chief concern is man, they cannot be very important gods.”

+>“Religion is the most malevolent and persistent of all mind viruses.
+We should get rid of it as quick as we can.”

+>“It is not easy to see how the more extreme forms of nationalism can long survive when men have seen the Earth in its true perspective as a single small globe against the stars.”

+― <a href="https://en.wikipedia.org/wiki/Arthur_C._Clarke" target="_blank">Arthur C. Clarke</a>

 >“If I were not an atheist, I would believe in a God who would choose to save people on the basis of the totality of their lives and not the pattern of their words.
 I think he would prefer an honest and righteous atheist to a TV preacher whose every word is God, God, God, and whose every deed is foul, foul, foul.”

 ― <a href="https://en.wikipedia.org/wiki/Isaac_Asimov" target="_blank">Isaac Asimov</a>

+>“However statistically improbable the entity you seek to explain by invoking a designer, the designer himself has got to be at least as improbable.
+God is the [Ultimate Boeing 747](https://en.wikipedia.org/wiki/Ultimate_Boeing_747_gambit).”

+>“The God of the Old Testament is arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully.”

+― <a href="https://en.wikipedia.org/wiki/Richard_Dawkins" target="_blank">Richard Dawkins</a>

 >Asking, 'If there is no God, what is the purpose of life?' is like asking, 'If there is no master, whose slave will I be?'
 If your purpose of life is to submit as a slave, then your meaning comes from flattering the ego of a person whom you should detest.”